Welcome to the Notre Dame Family!

 There are 11 modules that make up BCND.
 You do not have to complete the entire program in one sitting.
 However, you will need to complete a module's assessment successfully to be checked off on that particular topic.
 Some are longer than others but the average video lasts 8 minutes.

 Note: Some of the modules deal with difficult issues such as sexual assault, relationship violence, and discrimination.
 If at any time you need someone to talk to or process the information with, please feel free to contact the University Counseling Center at 574-631-7336 (confidential) or the Gender Relations Center at 574-631-9340 (non-confidential).
 For more information about resources, please visit titleix.nd.edu.

 If you have any questions regarding this program, please contact Lauren Donahue, Program Director for New Student Engagement (email@example.com) during normal business hours.

 BCND Step 2

-The second component of BCND will be a small group discussion during the first week of your Moreau First Year Experience classes and for Transfer Students during Transfer Welcome Weekend.
+The second component of BCND will be a small group discussions for first year students within your Moreau First Year Experience classes and for Transfer Students during Transfer Welcome Weekend.
 Within these small groups, you will discuss possible situations that could be harmful to yourself and others, practice the bystander intervention strategies utilized at Notre Dame, and learn about resources that help our community be a safe and welcoming campus for all.
-Themes from BCND will be part of the ongoing discussion within your first year course.

 Online Module Due: January 31, 2020

-- If you are experiencing issues with the BCND online module, you are welcome to call or email the Gender Relations Center (574-631-9340 or firstname.lastname@example.org) during normal business hours.
+- If you are experiencing issues with the BCND online module, you are welcome to call or email Lauren Donahue, Program Director for New Student Engagement (email@example.com / 574.631.5550) during normal business hours.